 Born: May 18, 2017

-On July 17th, we were brought a two month old baby lemur that had been purchased as a pet.
+On July 17th, we were brought a two-month-old baby lemur that had been purchased as a pet.
 She had not eaten in two days, and we made the decision to see if we could save her...knowing the odds were against her.
-When Momo arrived, she weighed 97 grams, one-third the weight of a healthy two month old.
+When Momo arrived, she weighed 97 grams, one-third the weight of a healthy two-month-old.
 The first few days were filled with uncertainty.
 It was a constant battle to get her to eat, but after 2 weeks, she was up to 150 grams!
-While the first few days were spent just seeing if she would live, we knew we would have to introduced her to other lemurs soon if she would have any chance of a normal life.
+While the first few days were spent just seeing if she would live, we knew we would have to introduce her to other lemurs soon if she would have any chance of a normal life.
 Lemurs are incredibly social animals, being hand-raised leads to severe psychological issues and aggression and living a life alone is a horrible fate for these primates.
 So, about a week after she got here, we started walking her down to see our two troops of adult lemurs.
 Hearing, seeing, and smelling each other would be the first step to an introduction.

 Every day, she would go on several small visits.
 We chose the smaller troop of three, with Mort, Miss Stewart, and our gentlest female, Rita, to be the best family group for her.
 After two long weeks, we were all set for a full introduction in a secure environment.
 It was time for Rita to meet Momo.